erikandersen-pariveda/antennae/Antennae/templates/README.txt

 jump start using Antennae.
 The steps are:

 1) Make a copy of the desired folder
-2) Adjust the paths and project names in the build.xml files
+2) Adjust the source and project names in the build.xml files
-3) Create a sub-directory called flex2 and add your source code

 SampleApplication is for creating a Flex Application (.swf).